-The stiffness that’s welcome on climbs does mean the Crux isn’t the most cosseting ride on rough descents.
+The stiffness that’s welcome on climbs does mean the Crux isn’t the most comfortable ride on rough descents.

-Rear-end comfort isn’t quite so harsh – I run a saddle height of roughly 785mm, which exposed a load of seatpost on my size 56cm Crux.
+Seated rear-end comfort isn’t quite so harsh.
+I run a saddle height of about 785mm, which exposed a load of seatpost on my test bike.
 This aided rear-end comfort, as the Roval Alpinist post flexes an impressive amount while seated.

 I think the overall shape of the frame contributes to this – its relatively narrow round tubes are very slender when compared to the boxy and cavernous versions seen on most modern carbon gravel bikes, so rattles and clunks aren’t amplified by the frameset.

-The threaded English (BSA) bottom bracket shell means maintenance is a cinch; the 27.2mm seatpost is as standard as standards come; and sticking with a two-piece cockpit with a normal round steerer opens up fit options massively.
+The threaded English (BSA) bottom bracket shell means maintenance is a cinch; the 27.2mm seatpost and external seat clamp is as standard as standards come; and sticking with a two-piece cockpit with a normal round steerer opens up fit options massively.

 While a fully integrated cockpit looks cool and is often more aero, that’s worthless if you can’t find said integrated cockpit in a size and shape that suits you.